dr-mushtaq/natural-language-processing-projects-python/ReadMe.md

 <img src="https://github.com/hussain0048/Natural-language-processing/blob/main/CoursesTeach.jpg"></a>
 </p>

 Welcome to the Natural Language Processing (NLP) Course, an open-source initiative to learn, implement, and master NLP concepts using Python.
-Whether you're a student, researcher, or AI enthusiast, this repository provides a structured, hands-on approach to mastering NLP from fundamentals to advanced topics.
+Whether you're a student, researcher, or AI enthusiast, this repository provides a structured, hands-on approach to mastering NLP from fundamentals to advanced topics Learn Natural Language Processing (NLP) with Python â€” from text preprocessing and sentiment analysis to deep learning with transformers like BERT and GPT..

  Also please subscribe to my [youtube channel!](https://www.youtube.com/@coursesteach-mv5si)